Poseidon (Royal Ornament Edition)

 Yep, this deluxe set also includes the God of the Sea's Throne, the real reason I wanted this version of the release and it doesn't disappoint.
-Detail is excellent with lots of sculpting and nice cracks painted into the simulated Sandstone.
-Also included is a stand fro his trident should you want to display it as well.
+The detail is excellent with lots of sculpting and nice cracks painted into the simulated Sandstone.
+Also included is a stand for his trident should you want to display it as well.

 The figure looks good but I think this might fall under “fans only” as the design is a bit more basic than more recent God designs.
 If you just love all things with die-cast armor or are a fan of the show then yes Poseidon is worth picking up.
 Which version to get depends on how you collect, the standard release will match the colors of previous Sea Generals in the line and also look like the cartoon.
 Personally, I like the blond hair and richer bronze color of the Royal Ornament version myself but your mileage may vary.